magesuite/smile-docker-boilerplate/docker/templates/boilerplate/01-install.md

 If you experience any issue with the docker containers:

 - Make sure that Traefik is [up and running](https://git.smile.fr/docker/traefik#usage).
+- Make sure that the "magento" directory isn't owned by the root user.
 - Check if the .env file exists.
 - In the .env file:
    - Check if that PROJECT_NAME is defined.